In this article

 If you don’t care about airport lounges and want a lower annual fee (while elevating the value of your other Chase points), then the Chase Sapphire Preferred® Card (CSP) might be better.

-If you’re focused on earning points and want additional categories, the Citi Premier® Card and American Express® Gold Card are worth considering.
+If you’re focused on earning points and want additional categories, the American Express® Gold Card is worth considering.

 The Platinum Card® from American Express